Cal-E-Force General Information

 What Internet Browser should be used with Cal-E-Force?

-These phases will build on (1) key features of Salesforce; (2) inputs and needs of the Stakeholders that will use Cal-E-Force; and (3) automated support for internal ETP management of Training Contracts.
-Each phase will include refined ETP business rules that are set by executives and the Panel.
+These phases will build on (1) key features of the Salesforce Government Cloud; (2) inputs and needs of the Stakeholders that will use Cal-E-Force; and (3) automated support for internal ETP management of training application process and contract management.
+Each phase will include refined ETP business rules that are set by the ETP Policy Committee, ETP Executives and the Panel.

-ETP business reengineering is not part of this automated project.
-ETP has a procedure established to review and streamline business processes.
-This is done through the ETP Committee Meeting process.
-More information on those meetings and outputs are posted on the ETP Website and part of the Panel Meeting agendas.
+ETP business re-engineering is not part of this automated project.
+ETP has a procedure established to review and streamline business processes, this done through the ETP Policy Committee.
+More information on those meetings and outputs are posted on the ETP website and part of the Panel Meeting agendas.

 Having external stakeholders involved in each phase of Cal-E-Force deployment is part of the ETP project.
-This was true for the initial deployment of Cal-E-Force to support ETMS migrating contracts.
+This was true during the migration of ETMS contracts to Cal-E-Force.
 Numerous communications on the migration have been emailed and posted on the ETP website.
-External Stakeholders will also be involved in Phases 2 and 3 of Cal-E-Force deployment.
-These sessions will be planned and started in August 2019 include:

-- Demonstration sessions of prototypes for contract management features.
+- As functionality is developed, demonstration sessions of prototypes for contract management features.

 - Guided video tour and prototype review sessions.

 - Modifications of features as needed based on prototype sessions.

 - Availability of updated Cal-E-Force functionality in a sandbox environment so that users can be comfortable with system features.

 When will new ETP Contracts be in Cal-E-Force?